mwouts/itables/README.md

 conda install itables -c conda-forge
 ```

-Activate the interactive mode for all series and dataframes with
+Activate the interactive mode for all series and dataframes in Jupyter with
 ```python
 import itables